Echotengli/Echotengli.github.io/cv/cv-academic.md

 ## EDUCATION

-- **Double-degree PhD of Management and Social Simulation**&emsp;**(Sep 2018&ndash;)**
+- **Double PhD of Management and Social Simulation**
+  - **PhD of Computational Social Science**&emsp;**(May 2021&ndash;Dec 2024)**
-  - Faculty of Behavioral and Social Sciences / Interuniversity Center for Social Science Theory and Methodology (ICS), University of Groningen, The Netherlands, May 2021&ndash;Dec 2024
+    - Faculty of Behavioral and Social Sciences / Interuniversity Center for Social Science Theory and Methodology (ICS), University of Groningen, The Netherlands
+  - **PhD of Management**&emsp;**(Sep 2018&ndash;Jun 2025)**
-  - College of Economics and Management, Huazhong Agricultural University, China, Sep 2018&ndash;Apr 2021
+    - College of Economics and Management, Huazhong Agricultural University, China
     - PhD dissertation: ***Simulation Models of the Collective Consequences of Bounded Rationality in Opinion Formation in Networks: Cases of Market Concentration and Vaccination Opinion Polarization***

 - **Visiting Master**&emsp;**(Sep 2017&ndash;Jan 2018)**
   - Department of International Business Administration, Chinese Culture University, Taiwan, China